Junhua-Liao/Light-ASD/README.md

 `exps/exps1/score.txt`: output score file, `exps/exp1/model/model_00xx.model`: trained model, `exps/exps1/val_res.csv`: prediction for val set.

 #### Testing
-Download our model weight ([ICASSP_Model.pth.tar](https://drive.google.com/file/d/1nJLdf1hqvx22LhD_uDOT5O0JeDmapSqN/view?usp=sharing)) and place it in the `weight` folder.
+Download our model weight ([coming soon](https://drive.google.com)) and place it in the `weight` folder.
 It performs `mAP: 94.1%` in the validation set.
 You can check it by using:
 ```
 python train.py --dataPathAVA AVADataPath --evaluation
 ```